Home Defense Guest Writer: Kenzie Fitzpatrick

 Everything suddenly closed in around me, it felt like I was reacting in slow motion, but I was running and moving fast.
 It was really happening, those bad things that always happen to other people were taking place in my house.

 At that age, I only shot guns on hunting trips.
-I didn’t know the code to the safe and I didn’t know who else was in the house with me.
+I didn’t know either the code to the safe or who else was in the house with me.
 I had a purse in my hand to defend myself with.
 The only thing I knew to do was run.

 I ran straight out the front door, I made it into my truck, and drove to the closest parking lot I could find.
 My heart was racing.
 Now what?
 Who do I call?